top of page

 MYTHOLOGY

 Some of her stories are as old as the landscapes and waters that bear her name.
-The first tale that specifically named the Cailleach, was the ninth century Lament of the Old Woman of Beara.
+The first tale specifically named the Cailleach, was the ninth-century Lament of the Old Woman of Beara.
 As always, it is important to remember these were oral tales that were Christianised when they were transcribed into the written word.
 Her mythology tells us of a primal giantess who shaped the land with her staff, or hammer and by dropping large boulders from her apron, or creel to make the islands and mountains of Scotland.

 The most held characteristic is that of the winter goddess, who rules over the dark winter months, from Samhuinn to Imbolc.
 It is then that she washes her dun-coloured plaid in the Corryvreckan, a huge whirlpool just north of the Isle of Jura before she places it on the land, to cover Scotland in a blanket of snow.
 During her winter reign rides over the land on a large grey wolf and strikes the ground with her huge staff to crush any shoots that dare to grow.

 She is connected to many wild animals but is mostly known in Scotland as the Cailleach Mhor Nam Fiadh, protector of the deer, particularly around the Grampian Mountains.
-Where is was said the local hunters were 'in right relationship' with the Cailleach, who ensured that there was always enough deer to provide them with food and pelts.
+Where it was said the local hunters were 'in the right relationship' with the Cailleach, who ensured that there was always enough deer to provide them with food and pelts.
 In return, the hunters respected her wishes when it came to culling the herd.
 I wish this balance was kept today!

 Speaking of which, the oldest place of worship to the Cailleach can be found at Glen Lyon, situated near her namesake Glen Cailleach, a very small valley in remote Perthshire.
 In the middle of the Glen is a Sheilling called “Tiagh Nam Bodach”.
 A turfed shieling that has been a shrine to the goddess for thousands, of years.
 Where a twice-yearly ritual is enacted.
 At Beltane, the stones that seal the entrance of are removed, the roof is rethatched, and three ancient stones that symbolise, the Cailleach, the Bodach (old man), and the Nighean (daughter) are placed outside for the summer months.
-At Samhuinn, the symbolic stones are placed back inside the and the entrance to their house is once more blocked up until the following summer when the ritual is done again.
+At Samhuinn, the symbolic stones are placed back inside and the entrance to their house is once more blocked up until the following summer when the ritual is done again.

 I also think that we remember the most powerful female figure in our mythology, as an important part of our history and heritage.
 That we create new folktales that honour her.
-In that vein, I will share some one of my original Cailleach stories below and you can make up your own mind about the old woman of the otherworld.
-In case you didn't know, in some of the old myths, she is wife to Bodach which literally means old man.
-His name is also connected to the landscape, usually close by his wife but always in her shadow.
-A relationship that reminds me of my own maternal grandparents.
+In that vein, I will share one of my original Cailleach stories below and you can make up your mind about the old woman of the otherworld.
+In case you didn't know, in some of the old myths, she is the wife to Bodach which means old man.
+His name is also connected to the landscape, usually close to his wife but always in her shadow.
+A relationship that reminds me of my maternal grandparents.
 I hope you enjoy it but do not share my story or use it without my permission.
 That Cailleach might come along and drop a boulder from her creel on top of you while you sleep!

 THE OLD ONES By Rowan Morrison